 The St. Joseph Parish Pastoral Council

 The St. Joseph’s Parish Pastoral Council (PPC), together with the participation of our Pastor and Executive Director, is a decision-making body responsible for sustaining St. Joseph’s Parish within the Missionary Oblates of Mary Immaculate’s charism of welcoming and solidarity with the poor.
 The PPC is responsible for establishing policies, approving annual budgets, reporting to parishioners on the management of the parish, and ensuring that the vitality of the parish continues to thrive.
-Under the new governance structure, the PPC is made up of representation from five ministry clusters, one representative from each Mass, a Treasurer, the Pastor, and the PPC Chairperson.
+Under the new governance structure, the PPC is made up of representation from five ministry clusters, a Treasurer, the Pastor, and the PPC Chairperson.

 The Parish Pastoral Council meets monthly on the second Tuesday of each month.